tox-dev/tox/doc/config.rst

 .. confval:: commands=ARGVLIST

-    the commands to be called for testing.
+    The commands to be called for testing.
 Each command is defined by one or more lines; a command can have multiple lines if a line ends with the ``\`` character in which case the subsequent line will be appended (and may contain another ``\`` character ...).